-One disappointing aspect of this set is that the satin finish on the handles is prone to scratching.
-After just a few uses, each handle developed scratches in its satin finish from being in the dishwasher or just being against other flatware.
-The inside of the fork tines are rough, which means you may need to do a bit more scrubbing by hand to get off sticky food.
-However, this set competes with much more expensive sets in terms of comfort, balance, and weight making it a great buy.
+On the downside, the satin finish on the handles is prone to scratching.
+After only a few uses, the handles revealed scratches from rattling around in the dishwasher and from being stored together in the drawer.
+Moreover, the insides of the fork tines are rough, which means you may need to do a bit more scrubbing by hand to get off sticky food.
+However, the Radley and Stowe can compete with pricier sets in comfort, balance, and weight, making it a great buy.

-Parents will enjoy that the fork tines are not super-pointy nor are the serrations so sharp as to easily cut a child's hand.
+Parents will enjoy that the fork tines are not super-pointy, nor are the serrations so sharp as to cut a child's hand easily.
 The knife's serrated edge is not as clean or crisp of a cut as some other knives tested.
 The handle edges on all the pieces are smooth in hand, but the inside of the fork tines are a bit rough.
 This set looked the best after washing, thanks to its finish that resists scratching and its rainbow color that hides water spots.
 If you're a parent looking for a way to make mealtime a bit more exciting, we highly recommend considering this set.

-The LIANYU Black Stainless Steel five-piece flatware set is a comfortable weight without feeling too light in our hands.
-The shape of the handles is comfortable; however, the underside of the handles is slightly concave, which takes a moment to get used to.
-The serrated blade of the knife is sharp and does a great job of cleanly cutting through meats and other foods without tearing.
+The LIANYU Black Stainless Steel five-piece flatware set strikes a good balance between being a comfortable weight without feeling too light in our hands.
+The shape of the handles is ergonomic; however, the handles' undersides are slightly concave, which takes a moment to get used to.
+The knife's serrated blade is sharp and does a great job of cleanly cutting through meats and other foods without tearing.

-However, the dinner spoon bowl is quite large, and we found it to be much too large to comfortably eat from and preferred the size of the teaspoon for eating.
+However, the dinner spoon bowl is quite large, and we found it to be much too large to eat from comfortably and preferred the teaspoon for eating.
 The finish of the edges on the spoon bowls and the fork tines are a bit rough and should be checked when purchased by running a finger or thumb over them.
-We also found the mirror finish to discolor quite easily from water spots and hand and food oils.
+We also found the mirror finish to discolor easily from water spots and hand and food oils.

-During testing, we found the Massugar 20-Piece Silverware Set stainless steel handles to scratch very easily, especially in comparison to the other test sets.
+During testing, we found the Massugar 20-Piece Silverware Set stainless steel handles to scratch very easily, especially in comparison to the other sets.
 When looking at our set, it looked like it had been used for much longer than our two-week testing period.
 We also found rough patches along the edges of the spoon bowl and the inside of the fork tines.